srijan-paul/snap/README.md

 cmake .. -G Ninja -DBUILD_TESTS=true -DCMAKE_BUILD_TYPE=Release -DSTRESS_GC=false -DLOG_GC=false -DLOG_DISASM=false
 ```

-When the compilation mode is `release`, all the other options are automatically disabled.

 # Benchmarks

 The benchmarks for vyuse are present in the `benchmark` directory.